NeoSoft99/MoneroRing/README.md

 # MoneroRing

-MoneroRing is .NET implementation of Monero ring signature and key image.
+MoneroRing is 100% .NET C# implementation of Monero keys, shared secrets, signatures, ring signatures, and key images.

 ## What is ring signature?